ericsonghi/EricSong_BlueStampPortfolio/index.md

 # Final Milestone
 ### Summary
 For my final milestone, I completed the robot which allowed it to track a ball and follow it.
 Whenever the PiCamera detects a ball, the robot will move toward it unless the ball is too close.
 If the ball is towards the camera's right, the robot will turn until it faces the ball directly.
 Also, if the ball rolls out of view from the PiCamera, the robot will automatically turn in the direction the ball was last seen.
-Also, I removed the Ultrasonic Sensors because they make my robot significantly slower.
+Also, I removed the 2 of the Ultrasonic Sensors because they make my robot significantly slower.

 ### Code
 <details>